petershin/liferay-learn/docs/dxp/latest/en/using-search/getting-started/searching-for-content.md

 ## Searching for Liferay Objects

-You can configure each [object definition](../../../liferay-development/objects.md) to be searchable with the Enable Indexed Search setting in its Details tab.
+You can enable each [object definition](../../../liferay-development/objects.md) to be searchable by selecting Enable Indexed Search setting in its Details tab.
 If enabled, you can also configure [each field](../../../liferay-development/objects/creating-and-managing-objects/fields/adding-fields-to-objects.md) as searchable; object entries [can then be queried](../../getting-started/searching-for-content.md#searching-for-liferay-objects) and returned in the Search Results widget.

 !!! important
-    The scope of the Object determines how it must be searched:
+    The scope of the object determines how it must be searched:

-    * If the scope of the Object is Company, the Object's Entries are only searched when the Search Bar is configured to search Everything.
+    - If the scope of the object is Company, the object's entries are only searched when the search bar is configured to search everything.
-    * If the scope of the Object is Site, the Object's Entries can be searched when the Search bar is configured to search in This Site.
+    - If the scope of the object is site, the object's entries can be searched when the search bar is configured to search in this site.

-The Type Facet and the Search Results widget support searching for Liferay Objects in the following manner:
+The Type facet and the Search Results widget support searching for Liferay objects in the following manner:

-* The Type Facet automatically includes published Objects:
+- The Type Facet automatically includes published Objects:

    ![Published Objects are added to the Type Facet widget.](./searching-for-content/images/09.png)

-* The Search Results widget automatically displays the Object Entry's title and a summary.
+- The Search Results widget automatically displays the Object Entry's title and a summary.

    ![A title and a content summary are displayed for Object Entries.](./searching-for-content/images/10.png)